devareus/Eclectic-Token-Sniper/README.md

 ### Global settings
   - TransactionRevertTimeSeconds: Maximum time for a transaction to be confirmed before it's automatically cancelled
   - MonitorPricesEverySeconds: When 0, it disables the monitoring of the prices of the tokens the sniper has bought.
 If set to a number, the sniper will check the prices regularly at the interval set (in seconds)
+  - WatchTokensInterval: Indicates the interval, in seconds, at which the tokens in the watched list will be checked for sniping.
+Each time the interval elapses a new token from the list will be checked, starting again for the beginning once the list is exhausted
 ### Disable/enable Snipers
-  - WatchedTokensSniper: If enabled, the sniper will audit once and again the tokens in the *WatchedTokens* list and will try to buy it once they pass the audit.
-This, with *AuditTokens* and *HoneypotCheckEnabled* enabled, is probably the most reliable method to snip known token addresses
+  - WatchedTokensSniper: Enables or disables the watch list.
+See section below
   - PairCreatedEventSniper: If enabled, the sniper will listen for PairCreated events for new tokens to snipe
   - AddLiquiditySniper: If enabled, the sniper will listen for all AddLiquidityETHs transactions on the DEX for tokens to snipe.
 This method is not recommended unless you limit buys to the white list, or you'll end buying lots of old tokens
   - MempoolSniper: Ignore for now, this is still work in progress